elsen111/EduCore/README.md

 Many real estate businesses still manage listings, inquiries, appointments, and payments manually using spreadsheets, social media posts, phone calls, and messaging apps.

-Nestora aims to digitize the full workflow of a real estate platform by providing:
+EstateFlow aims to digitize the full workflow of a real estate platform by providing:

 * Property listing management
 * Property search and filtering